 Hey, it may not as impressive as it's counterpart in Victoria, but it's a well-constructed yet understated neo-Georgian style that sports many key 'Art Deco' motifs including Jazz Age metal grilles and elegant brickwork.

 Also, it's an important link to the past.
-But having already posted about this potential loss on my Facebook page, it appears that Camden Council have been negligent as regards their assessment of the site and the age of the building.
-Hard to believe, seeing as this sits a few doors down from Camden Town Hall, but they think the original coach station was demolished and replaced with this structure.
+But having already posted about this potential loss on my Facebook page, and gleaned responses, it appears that Camden Council have been negligent as regards their assessment of the site and the age of the building.
+It’s hard to believe, seeing as this sits a few doors down from Camden Town Hall, but they think the original coach station was demolished and replaced with this structure.
+Yet this is the bus station, not a replacement.
+To my mind it’s the brick finish that confuses people.
+If interwar buildings aren’t rendered and painted white then people don’t recognise them.
+Also worth mentioning that Victoria Coach Station didn’t look as bright when it was first built.
+Go google.

 Lazy idiots.
 Especially because photographic evidence of the building in the 1930s does exist and more info is available here, thanks to Save Bloomsbury, which also highlights that the building has been under threat since at least 2020.
 I am rather frustrated that I have only discovered all this now as having walked past the front of the building many times these past few years I hadn't noticed anything on the building declaring the plans.
 See here for December 2021 where, despite objections already being raised, there are no signs of change. wouldn't have seen this having researched the building in 2019 and not being able to lead walking tours during Lockdown.